When Hillclimbers Beat Genetic Algorithms in Multimodal Optimization: Evolutionary algorithms with niching

-We also tested a third algorithm that uses mutation alone and has a replacement strategy that enforces a crowding-like mechanism when mutation rates are low.
+This algorithm uses mutation alone and has a replacement strategy that enforces a crowding-like mechanism when mutation rates are low.
 The algorithm is very simple.
-A solution $A$ is drawn at random from the population.
-That solution undergoes mutation yielding a new solution $A^{\prime}$.
-Then $A^{\prime}$ competes with $A$ and whichever is best is allowed to stay in the population.
-With a low mutation rate, $A$ and $A^{\prime}$ should be similar to each other, and the competition between them enforces a crowding mechanism, just like in RTS.
-We name this algorithm $(\mu; 1+1)$-EA, due to its resemblance to the classical $(1+1)$ and $(\mu+1)$ EAs.
+A solution $a$ is drawn uniformly at random from the population.
+That solution undergoes mutation yielding a new solution $a^{\prime}$.
+Then $a^{\prime}$ competes with $a$ and whichever is best is allowed to stay in the population.
+With a low mutation rate, $a$ and $a^{\prime}$ should be similar to each other, and the competition between them enforces a crowding mechanism, just like in RTS.
+This algorithm is referred to as $(\mu+1)$~EA with deterministic crowding, and it has also been explored by~\cite{Friedrich2009}.
+We shall henceforth use the acronym $(\mu+1)$-DC to refer to it.
+Pseudocode is shown as Algorithm~\ref{alg:mu1DC}.